-An early start walking along the cool river bed of Jay Creek sees us setting off on Section 3, one of the trails most spectacular sections and one of our favourites!
-Today's walk is considered to be one of the most challenging yet scenically rewarding sections of the Larapinta Trail.
+Setting off early from Mulga Camp we trek through the unique Spring Gap onto the northern side of the Chewings Range, on the fringe on the southern tip of the Tanami Desert.
+We continue our walk along the cool river bed of Jay Creek onto Section 3, one of the trails most spectacular sections and one of our guides favourites!
+Todays' walk is considered to be one of the most challenging yet scenically rewarding sections of the Larapinta Trail.
 Made up of deep sheltered gorges, exposed saddles and steep climbs, we are dwarfed by massive quartzite ridges and treated to magnificent views of the surrounding Chewings Range.
-We finish the day passing through the iconic Standley Chasm on the way to our camp nearby.
+We finish the day passing up and over the iconic Standley Chasm on the way to our camp.
 Around the camp fire tonight we enjoy another delicious meal prepared by your guides.